Dog Collars

 7. PetSafe Martingale Collar

 The last product on the list is a martingale collar.
 This type of collar discourages pulling on the leash by getting tight around the neck of the dog.
 The small ring does that where you attach the leash to the D-ring.
-As the name indicate, Petsafe is one of the safest dog collar for your dog.
+As the name indicates, Petsafe is one of the safest dog collars for your dog.

 Trusted Brand